Australia First Home Buyers Grant Calculator 2026

 What is the First Home Super Saver Scheme (FHSS)?

-Do I have to live in the home after receiving the First Home Owner Grant?
+Do I have to live in the home after receiving the grant?

 Related Calculators

-Calculation methodology sourced from official government publications.
-See our Editorial Policy for how we build and maintain our calculators.
+See our Editorial Policy for how we build, source and maintain our calculators.